Adamo-O/Theme-Song-Discord-Bot/README.md

 This Discord bot plays a unique theme song for each user when they enter a voice channel!

+[Visit the wiki](https://github.com/Adamo-O/Theme-Song-Discord-Bot/wiki) for complete documentation and in-depth explanations.

 ![Theme Song Bot Demo](https://media.giphy.com/media/Hdy1v6f4awaIaRpNUL/giphy.gif)

 # Quick Setup 🚀